KristiyanGeorgiev1996/ThePythonWay/02.Programming-Fundamentals-Python/READMe.md

 ---

 ## 🚀 Highlights
-- Strong focus on problem-solving
+- Progressive learning structure from basics to advanced topics
-- Combination of exercises and real-world projects
+- Combination of exercises and real-world mini-projects
-- Clean and structured code organization
+- Strong focus on problem-solving and clean code
-- Progressive learning approach
+- Practical use of Python data structures and text processing
+- Introduction to object-oriented programming concepts

 ---

 ## 📌 Notes
-All implementations are written with emphasis on:
+All implementations are developed with emphasis on:

+- Clean and readable code
-- Readability and maintainability
+- Logical consistency and clarity
-- Consistent coding style
-- Clear logical flow
+- Maintainable structure
 - Following Python best practices